Showing posts with label story. Show all posts

 Encased behind glass are Indian artifacts that date back thousands of years.
 Included are Indian dresses, ceremonial masks, tools, arrowheads, pots, and baskets.

-In the forest room, you can sit down on a bench and listen to Tom Hendrix tell the history of the Native Americans that once lived in North America.
+In the forest room, you can sit down on a bench and listen to Tom Hendrix tell the history of the Native Americans who once lived in North America.

 Indian artifacts